pippinbarr/felixkhaledbarr.com/_posts/2024-12-03-the one-where-the-flatmates-have-a-field-trip.md

 ![](/assets/images/20241125_082422.jpg)

 Sincerely,

-Maama doola, no we are not on a first-name basis child.
+Maama doola, no we are not on a first-name basis child

 ps.
 I am devastatingly sincerely already joking with your parents about the Felix film compilation when you turn 18 years old. pps.
 It would be remiss of me to not include a poem, this time by Yusuf Saadi: